 Quick Trading with cTrader

-The quick tab is perfect for fast execution of trades where you have all the information you need to execute your trades.
+The quick tab is perfect for the fast execution of trades where you have all the information you need to execute your trades.

 The terminal has many useful features that will not be obvious at first glance, this section should help you understand how it will help your trading.